American Airlines Announces Launch of U.S. to South Caicos Direct Flights - Beginning February 2025

 Eliminating Single-Use Plastics

-As a promise to the beautiful marine wildlife that surrounds us, we will not be contributors to plastic pollution.
-To preserve and protect the natural beauty of South Caicos, Salterra is fully committed to eliminating our use of single-use plastic materials.
-We empower our guests to be mindful of their plastic waste and water use: all guest rooms will be equipped with filtered water dispensers, reusable water bottles, and glassware.
+As a promise to the beautiful marine wildlife that surrounds us, we strive to curtail our plastic pollution.
+To preserve and protect the natural beauty of South Caicos, Salterra is fully committed to eliminating our use of single-use plastic materials in guest rooms, empowering our guests to be mindful of their plastic waste and water use; all guest rooms will be equipped with filtered water dispensers, reusable water bottles, and glassware.

 Bananaquit on Euphorbia